0xMaaz/trident-frontendOLYMPUS/README.md

 ## Rinkeby Testing

 **Rinkeby faucet for sPSI:**
 `not yet deployed`, to retrieve test sPSI click `Connect to Web3` and use function #3: `dripSPSI`.
-After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.
+After connecting to web3, click `Write` to execute and 10 sPSI will automatically be transferred to your connected wallet.

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)